 Explore a more unusual food selection at Himalayan Fusion, on the east end of the downtown mall.
-We recommend a lunch visit so you can sample a selection fo dishes from the buffet menu.
+The lunch buffet is not currently available, but the restaurant is open for dinner, in-person dining and takeout.
 Biryani, Tandoor meat and veg dishes, and Tibetan specials like Momos are all tasty and filling.

-Paradox Pastry is just two blocks from the downtown mall, so it's a convenient spot for breakfast or a treat.
+Paradox Pastry is just two blocks from the downtown mall, and it's a convenient spot for breakfast or lunch in Charlottesville.
 We like the hand pies and quiche, and they also offer a few sandwich and salad options if you're avoiding sweets.

 Paradox Pastry is open 7:00 – 5:30 weekdays, 7:00 – 4:00 Saturday, closed Sunday.